Mozilla released an emergency fix for a critical Firefox vulnerability

 Kyiv • UNN

-Mozilla developers have discovered a dangerous vulnerability in Firefox that has already been exploited.
-The company has released a fix for versions 136.0.4, ESR 115.21.1 and 128.8.1.
+Mozilla developers discovered a dangerous vulnerability in Firefox that has already been exploited.
+The company released a fix for versions 136.0.4, ESR 115.21.1, and 128.8.1.

-The critical vulnerability works according to the same pattern as in the case of the problem in Chrome
+The critical vulnerability works in a similar pattern to the problem in Chrome.

-Mozilla developers have discovered a dangerous vulnerability in the Firefox browser, which was designated as CVE-2025-2857.
-It is stated that it affects standard and ESR versions of Firefox.
+Mozilla developers discovered a dangerous vulnerability in the Firefox browser, which was designated as CVE-2025-2857.
+As stated, it affects standard and ESR versions of Firefox.

-The problem is part of a series of attacks aimed at browser isolation mechanisms.
-The mentioned flaw is similar to the vulnerability that recently affected Chrome, the company explains.
+The problem is part of a series of attacks targeting browser isolation mechanisms.
+This flaw is similar to a vulnerability that recently affected Chrome, the company explains.

-It is currently known that the defect only affects Windows users, and according to the developers, Mac and Linux users are not at risk.
-The protected Tor browser, which is based on Firefox, is also "vulnerable".
+Currently, it is known that the flaw only affects Windows users, and according to the developers, Mac and Linux users are not at risk.
+The secure Tor browser, based on Firefox, is also "susceptible to the vulnerability."

 Update your browser right now!